ddhartma/Machine-Learning/README.md

 3. Compute the **sum of the squared distance** between data points and all centroids.
 5. **Assign** each data point to the **closest cluster** (centroid).
 6. **Compute the centroids** for the clusters by taking the average of the all data points that belong to each cluster.
-7. **Keep iterating** 3-6 until there is no change to the centroids. i.e assignment of data points to clusters isn’t changing.
+7. **Keep iterating** 3-6 until there is no change to the centroids. i.e. assignment of data points to clusters isn’t changing.

 The approach K-means follows to solve the problem is called Expectation-Maximization.
 The E-step is assigning the data points to the closest cluster.
 The M-step is computing the centroid of each cluster.